ISTE-VESIT-ORG/Machinera-2020/README.md

   _Series_ - Series is one-dimensional array defined in pandas that can be used to store any data type.
   _DataFrames_ - The primary instrument of pandas is the two-dimensional table consisting of column and row labels, called data frames.

 The topics covered are:

+1. Environment Setup (`pip install pandas`)
-1. Loading Data
+2. Loading Data
-2. Viewing Data
+3. Viewing Data
-3. Sorting/Describing Data
+4. Sorting/Describing Data
-4. Making Changes
+5. Making Changes
-5. Rearranging Data
+6. Rearranging Data
-6. Filtering Data
+7. Filtering Data
-7. Regular Expressions
+8. Regular Expressions
-8. Conditional Change
+9. Conditional Change
-9. Aggregate Statistics
+10. Aggregate Statistics

 ## SciPy